-Liquidity risk is the risk that the Company will be unable to meet its financial obligations on time and/or that it may be forced to sell financial assets in order to fulfil its obligations and will suffer a loss due to a lack of liquidity in the market.
+Liquidity risk is the risk that the Company will be unable to meet its financial obligations on time and/or that it may be forcedto sell financial assets in order to fulfil its obligations and will suffer a loss due to a lack of liquidity in the market.
 In managing liquidity risk, the Company seeks to ensure the timely execution of the Company's financial liabilities and the effective use of liquid funds.
-For managing liquidity risk, the Company uses the cash flows method, which is reasoned by planning and forecasting the cash flows.
+For managing liquidity risk, the Company uses the cash flows method, which is reasoned by planning and forecastingthe cash flows.
+The Company has established the Routine for Liquidity Management which defines responsibilities, controls, reporting and risk limits applicable to liquidity management and is approved as a part of the Investment Strategy.
+The Company is able to carry out its financial obligations, because its financial assets are held till maturity and from underwriting cash flows from policyholders, reinsurers.

 Operational risk is the risk of direct or indirect loss resulting from inadequate or failed internal processes, systems, technologies, employees' actions or external factors.
 Operational risk management is a continuous process for operational risk management, which is typical to all Company's products, operations, processes and systems, which are important to the Company, including such areas as transfer of essential or important Company's functions or operations to a service provider based on a contract, implementation of new product of service, and functioning of the Company's IT systems.
 The Company, managing its operational risk, considers both internal and external factors which might lead to operational risks.
-The Company's measures of operational risk management focus on the risk aversion, mitigation, transfer and/or assuming considering their effect on the achievement of the Company's goals, business continuity, considering the costs of risk mitigating measures and their effectiveness.
-The main goal of operational risk management is improvement of the Company's processes seeking to minimise the possible effect of operational risk to the tolerated level.
-The Company applies the following measures to mitigate the operational risk: implementation of control procedures, limitation of authorizations, four-eye principle, segregation of functions/duties, automation and other organisational and technical measures.
+The Company's measures of operational risk management focus on risk aversion, mitigation, transfer and/or assuming considering their effect on the achievement of the Company's goals, business continuity, considering the costs of risk mitigating measures and their effectiveness.
+The main goal of operational risk management is improvement of the Company's processes seeking to minimize the possible effect of operational risk to the tolerated level.
+The Company applies the following measures to mitigate the operational risk: implementation of control procedures, limitation of authorizations, four-eye principle, segregation of functions/duties, automation and other organizational and technical measures.